huy1208/git/writing/vim_fileformat.md

 Suppose that you want to set EOL as the dos.
 Add set ff=dos to the .vimrc configuration file

 # How to change the EOL of current buffer to dos EOL#
-Excute the following commands for the current buffer.
+Execute the following commands for the current buffer.
 :update ==> saving any change to files
 :e ++ff=dos ==> edit file again with dos EOL
 :w ==> write the file again